 This data is written to the browser's localStorage (or the equivalent storage inside the native app shell).
 It is encrypted at rest using AES-GCM with a 256-bit key derived from your passcode via PBKDF2 (250,000 iterations, SHA-256).
 We do not know your passcode; we do not have a copy of the derived key; we cannot decrypt your data.

-If you forget your passcode, your data is not recoverable.
+If you forget your passcode, your data is not recoverable — not even if you have a Google Drive backup, because the backup is encrypted with the same passcode.
 This is a deliberate trade-off for genuine end-to-end privacy.
-We recommend writing your passcode down somewhere safe, or using Pro's encrypted backup export if you want a portable recovery copy.
+We recommend writing your passcode down somewhere safe, and using Pro's Google Drive sync or CSV export so you have a portable copy of the encrypted data itself.

 Duitful writes the following keys to your browser's local storage: